 Both companies also have online forms that can be used to report suspected fraud.
 You can request a transfer reversal and, while it’s unlikely they will do this, it’s essential to ask at least.

 If you used a money order to pay the scammer, reach out to the money order issuing company.
-Ask if you can request a stop payment or if they can stop the delivery of the money.
+Ask if you can request a stop payment or if they can track the money order and stop the delivery of the money.

 If you sent the money order by US mail, try reaching out to the U.S. Postal Inspection Service® or another service carrier you used.